Sounghwan (Eric) Hwang

 In this research topic, we aim to design resilient control and estimation algorithms that can directly mitigate the impact of adversities.
 To this end, we developed resilient sensor fusion and estimation algorithms that can filter out the malicious data/information embedded in measurement output.
 The following videos show the realistic UAM operation in Greater Atlanta with four AVs conducting reference tracking control with formation flight.
 The left video shows the off-nominal UAM operation with a high risk of collisions.
 However, the right video shows the resilient UAM operation using our proposed method with high-assured safety.

-Sounghwan Hwang, Minhyun Cho, and Inseok Hwang, "An Observer-Based Resilient Control Strategy for Leader-Follower Multi-Agent Systems Under False-Data-Injection Attacks", 2024 Midwest Workshop in Control and Game Theory, April 27-28, 2024, Northwestern University, Illinois, USA.
+- Sounghwan Hwang, Minhyun Cho, and Inseok Hwang, " An Observer-Based Resilient Control Strategy for Leader-Follower Multi-Agent Systems Under False-Data-Injection Attacks ", 2024 Midwest Workshop in Control and Game Theory, April 27–28, 2024, Northwestern University, Illinois, USA.

-Sounghwan Hwang, Minhyun Cho, Guanlin Wu, and Inseok Hwang, "Resilient Tracking Control For Leader-Follower Multi-Agent Systems Against Sinusoidal Sensor Attacks: An LMI-Based Framework", IEEE Control Systems Letters, June.
-2025.
+- Sounghwan Hwang, Minhyun Cho, Guanlin Wu, and Inseok Hwang, " Resilient Tracking Control For Leader-Follower Multi-Agent Systems Against Sinusoidal Sensor Attacks: An LMI-Based Framework ", IEEE Control Systems Letters, vol. 9, pp. 1123-1128, June 2025.
+(Also presented at the 64nd IEEE Conference on Decision and Control.)

 Proactive Multi-Agent System Defense Strategy